SebastianMorera/Airbnb-Amsterdam-visualization/README.md

 In this project, we are using NumPy to perform various calculations and visualizations on the Airbnb Amsterdam dataset.
 We worked with Google Colab to write and run our Python code and visualize the dataset using Streamlit.

 ## Data Visualization
-We visualize the Airbnb dataset as a DataFrame and as a geographic visualization using Streamlit.
+We visualize the Airbnb dataset as an geographic visualization using Streamlit.
 The dataset consists of the following columns:
 - **Listing_id:** Ignored for visualization purposes.
 - **Price:** Hovering over a blue/red dot displays the price in bold.